 Executive Editor Susan Kostrzewa joined Wine Enthusiast in 2006, when she moved from Sonoma, California, to Manhattan.
 Kostrzewa has written and edited wine, food and travel stories for the past 12 years, and in addition to editing Wine Enthusiast Magazine and WineMag.com, currently reviews wines from Greece and Cyprus.
 She also co-edited the Wine Enthusiast Wine & Food Pairings cookbook.
 Additionally, Kostrzewa has authored books on literary travel and contributed to the recently published wine guide, Opus Vino.

-Contributing Editor Paul Gregutt has been reviewing Pacific Northwest wines for Wine Enthusiast Magazine since 2000.
+Contributing Editor Paul Gregutt has been reviewing Pacific Northwest wines for Wine Enthusiast Magazine since 2000, and currently reviews wines from Oregon and Canada.
 Gregutt's book, Washington Wines & Wineries: the Essential Guide, is now in its second edition and has been released in both paperback and e-book formats.
 In addition to his work for print, Gregutt writes a well-read blog at www.paulgregutt.com.
 He and his wife Karen also operate Waitsburg Cottages, vacation rentals in Walla Walla wine country.

 Anna Lee C. Iijima joined Wine Enthusiast in 2010 following a career in corporate law.
 She holds a Diploma in Wine and Spirits from the Wine & Spirit Education Trust and is a student in the Masters of Wine Program.
 She also holds a certification in Viticulture and Vinification from the American Sommelier Association and is a Certified Sake Professional of the Sake Education Council.
 She currently reviews wines from Germany and New York, and writes frequently on saké, food and wine pairing for the magazine.